wdomski/ARClab/README.md

 ## Laboratory 5

 Introduction to FreeRTOS.
-Basic concepts, task and task synchronisation with mutexes and
+Basic concepts, task and task synchronization with mutexes and
 Event Groups.

 Exercises from **ADC**, task 2 (subtask 1, 2 & 3).

+## Laboratory 6

+Introduction to FreeRTOS.
+Task synchronization using mutexes and queues.

+Exercises from **ADC**, task 3 (subtask 1, 2 & 3).

 # Troubleshooting